-1. Read "Installation Guidelines" on page 23 to ensure that you work safely.
+- Read "Installation Guidelines" on page 23 to ensure that you work safely. - Power off the corresponding compute node that you are going to perform the task on.

-Note: Several different types of bezel can be installed in the compute node, all are removed and installed in a similar manner.
-The bezel shown in the illustrations might differ slightly from the bezel installed on your compute node.
+Note: Several different types of bezel can be installed in the compute node: all are removed and installed in a similar manner.
+The bezel shown in the illustrations might differ slightly from the bezel installed in your compute node.